Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Glacier National Park has absolutely beautiful mountains and lakes — yet only few glaciers remain.
 Still, it’s a compelling and stunning place to visit with very few tourists.
 All the better for photos.

-I’ve told Mario that we need to be hyper-careful when in Las Vegas — surrounded by temptation at every side, who knows if we end up 1) down several thousand dollars at the craps table, 2) punched in the face by Mike Tyson, 3) married?
+I need to be hyper-careful when in Las Vegas — surrounded by temptation at every side, who knows if I end up 1) down several thousand dollars at the craps table, 2) punched in the face by Mike Tyson, 3) married?

 Well, there’s an alternative to Vegas that provides a lot of the fun without the scariness: Lake Tahoe.
 It’s got the casinos and the parties and the resort atmosphere, but it’s also surrounded by beautiful nature.
 Hotels in Lake Tahoe provide all the flash without the risks carried by Vegas — it’s like a safer version of Sin City.